kintone-labs/kintone-ui-component/docs/document_en/docs/guides/search-box-customization.md

 ## Conclusion

 How is it working out for you?
 This section explains how to create a search box using the kintone UI Component.
-We hope you can easily develop kintone customization by using the kintone UI Component library.
+We hope you can easily develop kintone customizations by using the kintone UI Component library.

 > This article was reviewed by kintone and Google Chrome as of February, 2021.
-> In addition, the version of kintone UI Component that is used for customization is v1.0.0.
+> In addition, the version of kintone UI Component that is used for customizations is v1.0.0.